mrfr05t/Mr.Peter/README.md

  - Persistent (Using Registry Run Key)
  - Works in background
  - Less Code Less Bugs
- - Deletes the screenshot on after upload it to C&C
+ - Deletes the screenshot from disk after upload it to C&C
  - C&C server in base64
  - Upload screenshots in organized way on C&C
  - No port forwarding needed! works with a single php file